-Those of us who work in the UK currently have the longest working weeks in the whole of Europe totaling around 82,000 hours over our entire lifetime.
+Those of us who work in the UK currently have the longest working weeks in the whole of Europe totalling around 82,000 hours over our entire lifetime, talk about a well-being buster.

 Shockingly (or un-shockingly for some of us) during the time we’re working we only spend around 4% more time with our families than we do with our work colleagues.
 When you consider how much of our time is spent working it becomes clear that managing our well-being at work is incredibly important.